Skip to main content

 Where do the stats in Playable come from?

 It is tracked by our own, internal Playable Analytics.
-We previously got visit statistics from Google Analytics, and you can still connect to your own Google Analytics account if you prefer.
+You can connect to your own Google Analytics account if you prefer.

 Are the stats "live"?

-For general statistics, there can be up to a 24-hour delay.
-For registration data and game data, there is no delay.
+For general statistics, there can be up to a 2-hour delay.
+For registration data, there is no delay.

 Campaign statistics vs. account statistics